grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 This lets you create a configuration that scrapes metrics from Tempo components and writes the data to a Mimir instance of your choice.

+This example provides a Helm `values.yaml` file that you can use for [Alloy deployed on Kubernetes](https://grafana.com/docs/alloy/<ALLOY_VERSION>/configure/kubernetes/).
-Here’s a complete configuration for a [Grafana Alloy Helm](https://grafana.com/docs/alloy/<ALLOY_VERSION>/configure/kubernetes/) values file for Alloy, to scrape a running instance of Tempo.
+The file configures the options Alloy uses to scrap a running instance of Tempo.
+Refer to the comments in the example for details.

 ```yaml
 alloy: